SHAKTHIVASEE/Fluent_Blend_Devnet/README .md

 ```

 ### Set Up Environment Variables
-Here we will enter the private key.
-I used my Metamask wallet.
 Get ETH from [Fluent Devnet Faucet](https://faucet.dev.thefluent.xyz/) to the wallet will use.

 Enter your private key where it says `your-private-key-here`.